Written by Dan Jackowiak Nc, HHP

 However, if you decide to give that ½ cup cooked serving a try, I would wait at least four weeks before I did it.
 Then pay really close attention to any bad reaction.
 If you have a bad reaction then you are going to have to avoid brown rice until you get your candida yeast over growth under control.

-If you have any questions about the Candida diet or yeast infections in general, please feel free to contact us from the contact page of this website.
+If you have any questions about the Candida diet or yeast infections in general, please feel free to contact us from the contact page of this website or talk to your doctor.